 - Set the jello according to the package directions and set aside.

-- Cook the dessert spaghetti according to package directions and set aside.
+- Cook the dessert vermicelli according to package directions and set aside.

 - In a glass add 2 spoons full of jello, 1 extra large scoop of vanilla ice cream, 1 tbsp full of dessert spaghetti, 3/4 cup of rose milk, more jello and dessert spaghetti.
 Sprinkle with nuts, dried rose petals and a drizzle of rose syrup.